AMSC-24-25/amsc-24-25-classroom-09-mc-Montecarlo/README.md

 2. Reduces the likelihood of clustering samples in just a few areas.
 3. Improves the accuracy of the integral estimate with fewer samples compared to plain uniform sampling.

 In practice, you divide each dimension into several intervals to form a grid of strata.
-For each stratum, you take at least one random sample.
+For each stratum, you then take multiple random points.
 The result is then a weighted average of all strata.
 Since each subregion is sampled, the overall estimate tends to have lower variance, making stratified sampling more efficient and often more accurate for the same number of samples.

 ### Metropolis-Hastings (MCMC)

-Metropolis-Hastings algorithm for sampling from a complex probability distribution p(x) and computing expectations $E[h(x)]$ with respect to this distribution.
+Metropolis-Hastings algorithm for sampling from a complex probability distribution $p(x)$ and computing expectations $E[h(x)]$ with respect to this distribution.

 How does it work: